 Short stroke

-If you use a short stroke, you can expect the needle to move slower and penetrate the skin more gently than with a higher stroke.
-This stroke is optimal for blending or soft shading PMU treatments.
-A stroke of 2.5mm or less can be considered short.
-In the PMU industry this is the most commonly used stroke length.
+When using ashort stroke, you can expect the needle to move more slowly and penetrate the skin more gently than with a longer stroke.
+This stroke is ideal for blending or soft shading PMU treatments.
+A stroke of 2.5 mm or less can be considered short.
+In the PMU industry, this is the most commonly used stroke length.

 Medium stroke

-The medium stroke length (2.7mm to 3.5mm) is recommended for novice specialists as they are the most versatile, safe, and inclusive strokes to use for a variety of treatments and techniques.
-If you want to perform shading (shadow technique) or packing technique, then this is the trick for you!
-This stroke length is not recommended for precise, fine line techniques.
-With a short stroke, the end result can be slightly neater and tighter than with a medium stroke.
-However, this does depend on each specialist.
-Specialists with a lot of experience can quickly achieve all the desired results with multiple stroke lengths.
+The medium stroke length (2.7mm to 3.5mm) is recommended for beginning specialists, as these are the most versatile, safe, and inclusive strokes to use for a variety of treatments and techniques.
+If you want to perform shading or packing techniques, this is the stroke for you!
+This stroke length is not recommended for precise, fine-line techniques.
+With a short stroke, the final result can be slightly neater and tighter than with a medium stroke.
+However, this does depend on the specialist.
+Experienced specialists can quickly achieve all desired results using multiple stroke lengths.

 Long stroke

-A long stroke length (greater than 3.0mm / 3.5mm), is often used by the more experienced specialists for intense, single-pass lines.
-These strokes are also very suitable for gray shading and color packing.
-Longer strokes feel like a heavy blow to the skin and allow a lot of ink to pass through.
-Machines with a longer stroke require practice and experience because you use them for "single passes" and can traumatize the skin if used incorrectly.
+A long stroke length (greater than 3.0 mm / 3.5 mm) is often used by more experienced specialists for intense, single-pass lines.
+These strokes are also highly suitable for gray shading and color packing.
+Longer strokes feel like a heavy impact on the skin and allow a lot of ink to pass through.
+Machines with a longer stroke require practice and experience because you use them for "single passes," and if used incorrectly, they can traumatize the skin.

 - Flux Mini